 Even with this however, I still often get some questions on how a balanced meal for a dog should be served.
 Do you cook your own dog food each time?
 Or should you make these meals by batch, freeze dry them, and then serve as needed?
 How do fresh vs freeze-dried raw dog food compare?

 Below, I wrote an overview for pet owners who are torn between these two different methods of meeting your dog’s food nutrition.

 Fresh vs Freeze Dried Raw Dog Food

 When it comes right down to it, fresh and freeze dried pet food may be made with the exact same ingredients.
 One is served as soon as its made while the other is dried and kept in the fridge to extend its useful life.
-Here’s the pros and cons of each:
+I understand why it must be hard to pick which one is better, but generally, the dog owners’ lifestyle with your pet and his dietary needs should dictate your decision.
+To further help you, here’s the pros and cons of each:

 Pros and Cons of Fresh Food

-- A raw dog food diet is often likened to fresh food, but they’re not always the same.
-Raw foods typically serves uncooked meat while fresh food may be cooked.
+- A raw diet is often likened to fresh food, but they’re not always the same.
+Raw foods typically serves uncooked fresh meat while fresh food may be cooked.
 If cooked, serving fresh food to your dog lowers the risk of pathogens or bacteria in the meal.

 - Fresh pet food is packed with flavor and your dogs thrive on the taste.
 It’s perfect for picky eaters who may not like kibble because of the texture.